edubart/nelua-lang/docs/pages/overview.md

 ### Concepts with logic

-You can put some logic in your concept, to check for any kind of proprieties that the incoming `attr` should satisfy, and return compile-time errors explaining why the concept didn't match:
+You can put some logic in your concept to check for any kind of proprieties that the incoming `attr` should satisfy, and to return compile-time errors explaining why the concept didn't match:

 ```nelua